-Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms.
-If anyone speaks, he should do it as one speaking the very words of God.
-If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
+Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms.
+11 If anyone speaks, they should do so as one who speaks the very words of God.
+If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
-Amen (1 Peter 4:10-11).
+Amen.
 Jesus serves us as we serve others!
 Through service, He calls us to a greater and more blessed life.
 And then He serves us by supplying the energy to carry out this call.